huggingface/blog/es-n1.md

 In the coming months, we will be putting together several other pieces on values and tensions.
 We welcome (and want!) feedback on any and all of our work, and hope to continue engaging with the AI community through technical and values-informed lenses.

 Thanks for reading! 🤗

-The Ethics and Society regulars
+~Meg, on behalf of the Ethics and Society regulars